 In Richard's case, we concluded that the supervisor's decision to decline an early withdrawal to pay for Richard's daughter's orthodontic treatment was reasonable.
+Richard had not shown that the treatment was needed for medical reasons (as opposed to cosmetic reasons).

-Richard's family had another source of funds they could use to pay for the treatment.
+In any event, Richard's family had another source of funds they could use to pay for the treatment.
 They had savings, earmarked for overseas travel to visit family, that they could use to pay for the treatment.